-The University of Leeds, founded in 1904, is one of the most prominent higher institutions in the UK and is well-known worldwide for its research and instruction caliber.
-According to the QS World University Rankings 2024, this school is one of the top 75 in the world.
-It has seven faculties comprising educators and academic staff working hard to ensure each student receives an outstanding education.
+The University of Leeds, founded in 1904, is one of the largest universities in the UK and is globally renowned for the quality of its research and teaching.
+In the QS World University Rankings 2026, the university is ranked #86 in the world.
+It has seven faculties that support teaching and research across a wide range of subjects.

 University of Leeds Acceptance Rate